 During our rebuilding phase, you can still view the museum’s collection in several ways, including:

 - The South Jetty Lighthouse lens and multimedia kiosk located in the lobby of the Galveston County Courthouse at 722 Moody Ave.

-Former Museum Director Jodi Wright Gidley and Jennifer Marines are co-authors of Galveston: A City on Stilts.
+Former museum director Jodi Wright Gidley and former curator Jennifer Marines are co-authors of Galveston: A City on Stilts.
 The book features photographs from the museum’s collection taken by Zeva B. Edworthy from about 1902 to 1912.
 During this period, the town was still recovering from the devastating 1900 Storm.
 The photographs depict the building of the seawall and the causeway, as well as the grade-raising project.
 Additionally, Edworthy photographed fun scenes around town, like people playing at the beach, riding a roller coaster at the Electric Park, and posing in front of Ball High School.
 The book also includes a preface by the photographer’s daughter, Judith Edworthy Wray, and a conclusion with a modern perspective by hurricane specialist and historian Lew Fincher.